tarekbinjaman/Mongoose-initial-start/readme.md

 # step-10

-Now we going to connect api to your database
+Now we going to connect api to our database

 At first, we store our users route in a variable called users